Goldman, JPMorgan Explore AI Compute Futures Trading

 What happened

 According to PYMNTS, citing The Information, Goldman Sachs and JPMorgan are exploring the idea of trading futures contracts tied to rental prices for GPUs and other mechanisms for trading the cost of computing power.
 The reporting says these discussions are at an early exploratory stage and the banks may not move forward.
-The PYMNTS piece also reports that a Polymarket press release described an institutional on-chain block trade that settled against the Ornn Compute Price Index, which it describes as a transaction-based benchmark tracking H100 GPU compute rental pricing.
+PYMNTS also reports that a Polymarket press release described an institutional on-chain block trade that settled against the Ornn Compute Price Index, which it describes as a transaction-based benchmark tracking H100 GPU compute rental pricing.

 Editorial analysis - technical context